View Product Page

 Step 7 – Display options

-simple display options position
+Coupon display options - position

 • Top left